bodkan/cesky-krumlov-2025/README.md

-# **Building intuition into population genetic concepts and simulation-based inference**
+# Building intuition into popgen fundamentals and inference

 ## Workshop on population and speciation genomics